Hybrid Poplar Research Program

 The WSU Poplar Research Program has been in existence for nearly 30 years.
 It began, and continues today, as a collaborative effort between researchers here at WSU-Puyallup and the University of Washington.
 The early success of the program was based on creating hybrid trees by breeding native black cottonwood (Populus trichocarpa) with eastern cottonwood (P. deltoides).
 The better hybrids out grew their parents by 40 to 50%, capturing the trait for rapid height growth from black cottonwood and the trait for rapid diameter growth from eastern cottonwood.
 Since the start of the hybrid breeding program, over 10,000 individual offspring have been tested for growth.
-Many of the original parents and their hybrids are archived in clone arboreta and in variety trials located at Farm 5 of WSU-Puyallup and at other trial sites throughout the region.
+Many of the original parents and their hybrids are archived in clone arboreta and in variety trials located at the R. L. Goss Farm at the WSU Puyallup Research and Extension Center and at other trial sites throughout the region.

 Other applications where the hybrid poplars are starting to be used include stream bed stabilization, riparian buffer strips to protect and enhance water quality from agricultural and industrial runoff, the removal and storage of carbon dioxide and other greenhouse gases, and clean up toxic chemicals from soil.